zhukovdm/smartwalk-docs/content/prg.md

 **GET /api/entity/places/{smartId}** <br>
 &emsp;&emsp;&emsp; fetch the full representation of a place by `smartId`.

 The API is documented using the Swashbuckle library, a toolset compatible with the OpenAPI specification.
-Swagger documentation is available at [swagger.yaml](http://localhost:5017/swagger/v1/swagger.yaml) whenever `Backend` container is up and running or at [SwaggerHub](https://app.swaggerhub.com/apis/zhukovdm/smartwalk/).
+Swagger documentation is available at [swagger.yaml](http://localhost:5017/swagger/v1/swagger.yaml) whenever `Backend` container is up and running in development mode or at [SwaggerHub](https://app.swaggerhub.com/apis/zhukovdm/smartwalk/).

 **ADVICE:** Unfortunately, not all endpoints provide examples.
 To support caching, *search* queries and category definitions are passed around as serialized and percent-encoded JSON objects.
 Their internal structure is given in [routes.json](https://github.com/zhukovdm/smartwalk/tree/main/misc/query/routes.json), [places.json](https://github.com/zhukovdm/smartwalk/tree/main/misc/query/places.json), and [direcs.json](https://github.com/zhukovdm/smartwalk/tree/main/misc/query/direcs.json).
 Alternatively, you could refer to type definitions.